darkerload/SocketAtar/README.md

 # SocketAtar

-This is application purpose of test socket or can chat between the users.
+You can use purpose of test for socket or chat

 ![alt text](http://i63.tinypic.com/22cfia.jpg)